Home » Academics

-After every consultation, regardless of the format, you and your instructor
+At the end of each consultation, regardless of the format, your consultant

-will receive a summary of what you and the consultant worked on during
+professor.
+This summary provides details of what you and your consultant

-working on the same writing project with you.
-The format does control
+continuity between consultants working on the same writing project with

-For Live Online and Written Online Consultations, an email summary is
+you.
+For Live Online and Written Online Consultations, in addition to

 What will my instructor think of my visiting